-The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the maximum permissible gross floor area for an accessory building in the Urban Residential First Density - Exception (UR1-3) Zone.
-The applicant is requesting a maximum size for all accessory buildings on the land of 125 square metres (1,345 square feet) or 6 percent lot coverage, whereas the Middlesex Centre Comprehensive Zoning By-law permits a maximum size of the lesser of fifty square metres (50.0 m2) (538.0 square feet) of gross floor area or three percent (3%) lot coverage, which in this case would be a maximum permissible size of 50 square metres (538.0 square feet).
-The effect of the proposal is to facilitate the construction of one accessory building to act as a detached garage for storage, as well as permit an existing accessory building used as a pool shed to remain.
-A site plan is included as Attachment 2.
+The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the maximum permissible gross floor area for an accessory building in the Urban Residential First Density - Exception (UR1-38) Zone.
+The applicant is requesting a maximum size for all accessory buildings on the land of 50.2 square metres (540 square feet) or 5.8 percent lot coverage, whereas the Middlesex Centre Comprehensive Zoning By-law permits a maximum size of the lesser of fifty square metres (50.0 m2) (538.0 square feet) of gross floor area or three percent (3%) lot coverage, which in this case would be a maximum permissible size of 25.7 square metres (276.6 square feet).
+The effect of the proposal is to facilitate the construction of one accessory building to act as a detached pool house and outdoor covered seating area.
+A site plan is included as Attachment 2 and plans included as Attachment 3.

-The subject lands are located in Komoka.
-It is surrounded on all sides by residential development in the format of larger lot, single detached dwellings.
-It is designated 'settlement area' in the Middlesex County Official Plan, 'Residential' in the Middlesex Centre Official Plan, and zoned an Urban Residential First Density - Exception (UR1-3) Zone in the Middlesex Centre Comprehensive Zoning By-law.
-The land in question has a frontage of approximately 37 metres (121.4 feet) on Erie Avenue and an area of approximately 2,030 square metres (0.5 acres), which complies with the requirements of the Urban Residential First Density - Exception (UR1-3) Zone.
+The subject lands are located in Kilworth.
+It is surrounded on all side by residentially designated lands intended for residential development, as part of the Kilworth Heights West subdivision.
+It is designated 'settlement area' in the Middlesex County Official Plan, 'Residential' in the Middlesex Centre Official Plan, and zoned an Urban Residential First Density - Exception (UR1-38) Zone in the Middlesex Centre Comprehensive Zoning Bylaw.
+The land in question has a frontage of approximately 15.35 metres (50 feet) on Locky Lane and an area of approximately 860 square metres (0.21 acres), which complies with the requirements of the Urban Residential First Density - Exception (UR1-38) Zone.

-The applicant has provided a conceptual site plan showing the proposed location of the accessory building, located along the south-west interior side yard, in line with the single detached dwelling.
-The applicant is proposing to build a detached garage for the purpose of parking and storage.
-Additionally, the requested size includes permission to keep an existing accessory building located at the rear of the property, which is used as a pool shed.
-Based on the request, they are proposing to increase the maximum permissible size by 75 square metres (807.3 square feet).
+The applicant has provided a conceptual site plan showing the proposed location of the accessory building, located at the back of the property along the rear yard property line.
+The applicant is proposing to build an accessory building to accommodate pool equipment and storage, as well as a large covered outdoor seating area.
+Based on the request, they are proposing to increase the maximum permissible size by 24.5 square metres (263.7 square feet).
 The proposed variance is summarized below:

-Requirements Relief Requested As per section 4.1 (b) (i) no buildings or structures accessory to a dwelling shall exceed the lesser of 50.0 m2 (538 ft2) of gross floor area or three percent (3%) lot coverage in any Urban Residential or Community Residential Zone.
-75 square metres (807 square feet) or an additional 6 percent lot coverage
+Requirements Relief Requested As per section 4.1 (b) (i) no buildings or structures accessory to a dwelling shall exceed the lesser of 50.0 m 2 (538 ft 2) of gross floor area or three percent (3%) lot coverage in any Urban Residential or Community Residential Zone.
+24.5 square metres (263.7 square feet) or an additional 2.8 percent lot coverage